TommonPavou/Instant-XP-Gain/README.md

 Why is this mod larger in size than similar ones?

-This mod is larger because it considers every single game mechanic as a method responsible for XP generation, making it far more optimized than similar alternatives that rely on simple tick updates or a single centralized method.
-This approach ensures better performance, scalability, and compatibility across different gameplay scenarios.
+This mod is larger because it considers every single game mechanic responsible for XP generation, making it far more optimized than similar alternatives that rely on simple tick updates or a single centralized method.

 Key features: